hashangit/testpdftomd/Extract2MD/README.md

 *   **Strategy 2: Application-Managed Local Models (Full Offline Control)**
     -   For robust offline LLM functionality without relying on initial CDN downloads, you can package the LLM model artifacts directly with your application and instruct WebLLM to load them from your local paths.
+    -   **Step 1: Obtain Model Artifacts:**
         -   Download the desired model artifacts (e.g., from [MLC LLM's Hugging Face repositories](https://huggingface.co/mlc-ai)).
-You'll typically need the `mlc-chat-config.json`, the model weights file (e.g., `*.wasm`), and potentially other configuration files.
+You'll need the directory containing `mlc-chat-config.json`, tokenizer files, etc.
+        -   Obtain the specific WebAssembly model library (`.wasm` file) for your chosen model and version.
+This is crucial.
+    -   **Step 2: Host Artifacts:**
-    -   Serve these files from your application (e.g., under `/app-assets/llm-models/YourModelName/`).
+        -   Serve the model directory (containing `mlc-chat-config.json` etc.) from your application (e.g., under `/app-assets/llm-models/YourModelName/`).
-    -   Configure `Extract2MDConverter` using the `chatOpts` parameter to point WebLLM to your local model:
+        -   Serve the `.wasm` model library file from your application (e.g., `/app-assets/llm-libs/your-model.wasm`).
+    -   **Step 3: Configure `Extract2MDConverter`:**
+        Use the `llmModel` and `llmModelLibUrl` constructor options:
         ```javascript
-        const myCustomModelId = 'MyLocalQwenModel';
+        const myCustomModelId = 'MyLocalQwenModel'; // e.g., 'Qwen3-0.6B-q4f16_0-MLC'
-        await converter.llmRewrite(textToRewrite, {
+        const converter = new Extract2MDConverter({
-            llmModel: myCustomModelId, // Use your custom ID
+            llmModel: myCustomModelId,
-            chatOpts: {
-                // This structure is passed to WebLLM's ChatModule.reload()
-                appConfig: {
-                    model_list: [
-                        {
-                            "model_id": myCustomModelId,
-                            // URL to your locally hosted mlc-chat-config.json for this model
-                            "model_url": "/app-assets/llm-models/Qwen3-0.6B-q4f16_0-MLC/mlc-chat-config.json",
-                            // URL to your locally hosted model library (WASM file)
+            llmModelLibUrl: '/app-assets/llm-libs/Qwen3-0.6B-q4f16_0-ctx4k_cs1k-webgpu.wasm', // Exact URL to your hosted WASM
-                            "model_lib_url": "/app-assets/llm-models/Qwen3-0.6B-q4f16_0-MLC/Qwen3-0.6B-q4f16_0-MLC-webgpu.wasm",
-                        },
-                        // ... you can list other locally hosted models here
+            // ... other options
-                    ],
-                    // Optionally, specify a different base URL for model artifacts if not relative
-                    // "model_lib_map": { /* ... */ }
-                }
-            }
         });

+        // Then, when calling llmRewrite, it will use these settings.
+        // The 'model' URL for WebLLM's appConfig will be constructed based on llmModel.
+        // For full control over WebLLM's appConfig, you can still use the chatOpts parameter
+        // in llmRewrite, but llmModelLibUrl is simpler for just specifying the library.
+        await converter.llmRewrite(textToRewrite);
         ```
+    -   The library will construct an `appConfig` for WebLLM using the `llmModel` to derive the Hugging Face URL (for `mlc-chat-config.json` etc.) and the `llmModelLibUrl` directly for the WASM library.
-    Refer to the [WebLLM documentation](https://llm.mlc.ai/docs/deploy/javascript.html) for detailed information on `appConfig` and local model hosting.
+    -   Refer to the [WebLLM documentation](https://llm.mlc.ai/docs/deploy/javascript.html) for more advanced `appConfig` structures if needed (which can be passed via `chatOpts` in `llmRewrite`).

 ## Configuration Options